B2B Integration – Automated Electronic Carrier Process for HIPAA 834 data transmissions

 Adeptia can also push data via APIs to the trading partners.
 Adeptia provides full publish/subscribe model for customers to pull or push payloads to carrier web services.

-Below are the screenshots of the Trading Partner Management portal in Adeptia Integration Suite and a sample Outbound Relationship.
+Below are the screenshots of the Trading Partner Management portal in Adeptia Solution and a sample Outbound Relationship.

 Here are some screenshots of how the customer user can view B2B dashboard and runtime transactions.